albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 edit mode can be disabled using the toolbar or ``Flight Plan`` -> :ref:`edit-flight-plan-on-map` in the main menu.
 See also :doc:`MAPFPEDIT`.

-The mouse click sensitivity can be adjusted in the ``Options`` dialog on the page :ref:`map-navigation`.
+The mouse click sensitivity can be adjusted in the options dialog on the page :ref:`options-map-tooltips-and-clicks`.

 .. note::